wp-plugins/login-customizer/readme.txt

 - Advanced authentification

 You can customize almost anything and make it look the way you want.

+If you are looking for the best WordPress themes check this out : <a href="http://www.codeinwp.com/blog/10-best-bootstrap-based-wordpress-themes/" target="_blank" rel="friend">http://www.codeinwp.com/blog/10-best-bootstrap-based-wordpress-themes/</a>
 == Installation ==

 1. Upload the plugin to your 'wp-content/plugins' directory, or download and install automatically through your admin panel.